MaiJi97/Leetcode/README.md

 a. current, previous, next pointers </br>
 b. fast & slow pointers </br>
 c. dummy pointer </br>

+Note: </br>
+1. For variable that we do not need to track values, we can manipute on them directly instead of create a new variable from it.
+Same for pointers, some problems is all about manipulate the pointers, try not to create too many variables.

 ## Divide and Conquer
 通常应用于二叉树和数组